Gone Home

 - 36 % negative mentions

-Overall, the game's optimization has received significant criticism, with many players reporting poor performance, including frame rate drops and excessive resource consumption despite its relatively simple graphics.
-While the voice acting and story elements are praised, the technical issues detract from the overall experience, leading to frustration among users.
-Some players noted better performance on specific platforms, but the consensus remains that the game is poorly optimized.
+The game's optimization has received significant criticism, with many users reporting poor performance, including frame rate drops and excessive resource consumption, particularly due to its physics engine.
+Despite the engaging story and strong voice acting, the overall technical execution is deemed lacking, leading to a frustrating experience for players on various platforms.
+Some users noted better performance on Linux, but the general consensus is that the game is poorly optimized and requires high-end hardware to run smoothly.

 “The graphics and audio aspects are great, and overall the game runs smoothly.”